<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Social Responsibility

 Social responsibility means that leaders support the environmental, social, and economic systems within the organization’s sphere of influence.
-Organizations demonstrating performance excellent see meeting all local, state, and federal laws and other regulatory requirements as only the baseline and recognize the opportunity to excel beyond minimal compliance.
+Organizations demonstrating excellent performance see meeting all local, state, and federal laws and other regulatory requirements as only the baseline and recognize the opportunity to excel beyond minimal compliance.

 Ethics and Transparency